PinJinx/temp2/README.md

 	});

 Assignment:
+Research the DOM a little more by 'adopting' a DOM element.
+Visit the MDN's list of DOM interfaces and pick one.
+Find it being used on a web site in the web, and write an explanation of how it is used.

 I chose the Node interface, a big part of the DOM API.
 The Node interface represents a single node in the document tree and serves as the base class for many DOM objects such as Element, Document etc. It provides properties and methods like .parentNode, .childNodes which are applicable to all node types.

 Example: Using Node in Discord
 In web applications like Discord, nodes are used to manage dynamic content.
 For example, when a user sends a message, the application creates a new text node or element node